hlfshell/needle-swap/README.md

 Calling with nothing passed with call clearEntireCache.

 ### clearEntireCache()
-This will erase ALL cached values in the require, vastly slowly dowing your loading of modules but guarenteeing a fresh read of any module or file you require.
+This will erase ALL cached values in the require, vastly slowly dowing your loading of modules but guaranteeing a fresh read of any module or file you require.

 ## Cleanup